How genetic therapies transformed the lives of sickle cell patients

 It remains unclear how much private insurers will pay to offset the procedure's enormous costs.

-But Medicaid, a US government-backed insurance programme, has said it will pay for the therapies starting next year. — AFP
+But Medicaid, a US government-backed insurance programme, has said it will pay for the therapies starting next year. ― ETX Studio